max-power/passbook/README.md

 # Passbook

 This is inspired by [Passifier](https://github.com/paperlesspost/passifier) which i couldn't get to run with p12 signing.
 So here is my take on iOS Passbook passes.
+It's used here: https://chefcards.herokuapp.com

 ## Installation